COVID Plans - Fall 2020

 - Luther intends to increase the bandwidth capabilities so that online delivery will be effective and seamless no matter how provincial guidelines change.

-- Gloves and masks will be made available to employees and students who want them.
+- Glove and masks will be made available to employees and students who want them.
 PPE is not mandated, except when caring for ill students.

 - Extra cleaning and sanitization measures will be enforced in high traffic areas where students frequently touch items, including the resource center, shared computers, washrooms, the fitness center, table tops, and handrails.
 Extra hand wipes, hand sanitizers and/or disinfectants (as approved by Health Canada) will be readily available in all these areas.